reachnaidu/FeatureManagementHistory/README.md

 ### **3. Assign Security**

-*   Give users the **FeatureManagementHistoryFormView** privilege so they can open the form.
+*   Give users the **FeatureManagementHistoryFormView** privilege so they can open the form only if not admin

 ***